RatJuggler/dinosauria-bot/README.md

 Dinosaur of the Day Twitter bot currently tweeting under the handle [@dinosauria_bot](https://twitter.com/dinosauria_bot)

-Currently it only tweets a random dinosaur name and a link to what should be it's Wikipedia page.
-I'd like it to validate that the page exists and pull in the first sentence, and maybe an image, but I'm having trouble getting my head round some aspects of the NodeJS / Async / Non-blocking way of doing things.
+Tweets a random dinosaur name with some additional text pulled from it's Wikipedia page and a link to that page.

+Scraping the text from Wikipedia proved to be way harder than I imagined (see the comments on the [wtf_wikipeda](https://github.com/spencermountain/wtf_wikipedia) page for an idea of why).
+It now makes a reasonable attempt at extracting something meaningful from the first sentence using a hodgepodge of regex.

 ## Install / Run